General

 Select multiple RDF files and run RDFusion: Merge Files.
 The result is a single grouped Turtle document opened in a new tab.

-Compare current open turtle file with HEAD or a specific commit in Git.
-The diff view compares RDF-aware changes.
+Compare the current Turtle file with HEAD or a specific Git reference.
+The diff view compares parsed RDF triples instead of only line-by-line text changes.

-Run RDFusion: Generate VoID Description to compute counts (triples, distinct subjects/objects, classes) and output a VoID Turtle in a new tab.
+Run RDFusion: Generate VoID to compute dataset-level counts such as triples, distinct subjects and objects, and classes.
+The result opens as a VoID Turtle description in a new tab.